AlanRodrigoMendozaSosa/Quasiperiodic-Tiles/Global Structural Studies/Data/Fig1_SmallestTilesCoord/README.md

-Folder with the coordinates (X,Y) of the smallest tiles in the classical approximant of a quasiperiodic tile with rotational symmetry N = 11
+Folder with the coordinates (X,Y) of the smallest tiles in the classical approximant of a quasiperiodic tile with rotational symmetry N = 11 around an arbitrary point with coordinates APoint = [710710.3918523701, -517876.9206462959]